How Should I Dispose of Belviq Pills?

 The Drug Enforcement Administration (DEA) has scheduled lorcaserin, the active ingredient in Belviq, as a controlled substance under the Controlled Substance Act (CSA).
 According to the DEA, abuse of lorcaserin may lead to limited physical dependence or psychological dependence relative to the drugs or other substances in Schedule III.
-Based on these findings, the Administrator of DEA concludes that lorcaserin warrants control in Schedule IV of the CSA (21 U.S.C.
+Based on these findings, the Administrator of the DEA concludes that lorcaserin warrants control in Schedule IV of the CSA (21 U.S.C.
 812(b)(4)).

 - Rhode Island Belviq Attorneys Info

-- Arkansas Belviq Lawyers Info
+- Arkansas Belviq Lawsuit Update